JeremyPflipsen/Homework3/README.md

-EMG.py holds a function EMG that takes in a pdf file, some number k of colors, and a flag value that is 0 or 1.
+EMG.py holds a function EMG that takes in a jpg file, some number k of colors, and a flag value that is 0 or 1.
 The function clusters the colors of the pixels using k multivariate gaussian distributions, then replaces each pixel with the center of the cluster to which the pixel belongs.
 The result is the original image but with only k colors.
 If the flag